Sports bettors don’t have much to get down on these days; keep them busy by turning them into horseplayers.

 Sports betting has limitations; turn up the volume by offering horses.

-Significant differences exist between sports betting and horse race wagering.
+Significant differences exist between sports betting and horse race wagering for players.
 By understanding these differences bookies like you can get a handle on how to promote your online racebook.

 Sports betting is awesome.
 It’s the backbone of the industry.
 But, there are limitations for both players and bookies.